 Watering is considered one of the most misunderstood aspects of any plant care.
 Bonsai care is no exception, and it's no wonder.

 General directions such as water your bonsai every day, or every three days or even once a week are not adequate instructions and confuse the issue even more!

-See more about this on the
+See more on the Watering Bonsai page.

 What's eating your bonsai trees?

 All plants are susceptible to pests; however, healthy plants have fewer problems.